 Imagine a class of students each needing their shoes tied and how much time their educators would spend in a day away from the lesson if they were tying laces.
-Allow your child to practise threading and tying their shoe without assistance.
-Why not thread a contrasting colour set of laces to give your child a bit of help.
-Tying black laces on a black shoe can be tricky!
+Allow your child to practise threading and tying their shoe with contrasting coloured laces.
+White shoe with black laces or visa versa.
+The contrasting colours will make the knots easier for your child to see.
 This is quite a complex skill and does take time to perfect.
 If you child hasn’t mastered the old shoelace tying technique come beginning of term, perhaps consider a different style of fastener.

 Can your child recognise their own belongings?
 A character swing tag fastened to the handle of their school bag may help them identify their bags as their own.
 Be mindful of labelling your children’s bags in public view as a less than desirable person may also read the child’s name and use this to lure your child into a false sense of security.